NiftyPET/NiftyPET/docs/tutorials/basicrecon.rst

 Currently, the different parts have to be entered manually (they are not automatically recognised which are in use).

-The option ``use_stored=True`` allows to reuse the already created hardware :math:`\mu`-map, without recalculating it (the resampling can take more than a minute).
+The option ``use_stored=True`` allows to reuse the already created hardware |mu|-map, without recalculating it (the resampling can take more than a minute).

 Both output dictionaries ``muhdct`` and ``muodct`` will contain images among other parameters, such as the image affine matrix and image file paths.

-In order to check if both :math:`\mu`-maps were properly loaded, the maps can be plotted together transaxially by choosing the axial index ``iz`` along the :math:`z`-axis, as follows:
+In order to check if both |mu|-maps were properly loaded, the maps can be plotted together transaxially by choosing the axial index ``iz`` along the :math:`z`-axis, as follows:

 .. code-block:: python